corvino/LayerExplorer/readme.md

 ### ToDo List and Brainstorming

+* Improve "layer access".
+This should use a layer hosting rather than a layer backed view for the layer that we are going to manipulate directly.
+But for now this works.
 * Turn inspector sidebar into vertile panes, like in Xcode.
 * Show editing history; add undo and replay.
 * Allow scrolling of canvas and show rulers.